jonatasschagas/langadventurebackend/README.md

 # Deploying resources (policies, etc):

 Go to the project resources and execute:

 ``
     serverless resources deploy
 ``

+# Testing the function

+Go to the project root and execute:

+``
+    sls function run <componentName>/<moduleName>/<functionName>
+``

+This command will use the event.json file as the input of the function.

 # More documentation here:
 http://docs.serverless.com/docs/commands-overview